jakob-bagterp/browserist/docs/getting-started/install-browsers-and-drivers/edge.md

 # How to Install Edge and the Microsoft Edge WebDriver
 ## Install Microsoft Edge
 Edge is a free, open-source web browser developed by Microsoft.
-Download the latest version [here](https://www.microsoft.com/edge).
+Visit their website to find out more and [download the latest version of Edge](https://www.microsoft.com/edge).

 ## Install Microsoft Edge WebDriver
 More info and download [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).